-vi.
+v.
 Honey

 - (3) Food items for which continuous monitoring inspections are needed as they are greatly influenced by the management of feeding. - i.
 Milk (shall be subject to inspections in Iwate prefecture, Miyagi prefecture, Fukushima prefecture, Tochigi prefecture, and Gunma prefecture) - ii.
 Beef (shall be subject to inspections in Iwate prefecture, Miyagi prefecture, Fukushima prefecture, Tochigi prefecture, and Gunma prefecture) - (4) Fishery products (Food items from which 1/2 of the maximum limits for radioactive cesium has been detected) (The following items are categorized in groups.
-For more detailed categorization of the items for the purpose of inspection, refer to the attached "Categorization of Types of Fishery Products." - Marine fishery products (shall be subject to inspections in Fukushima Prefecture, Miyagi Prefecture, Ibaraki Prefecture, Iwate Prefecture, Chiba Prefecture, Aomori prefecture (only pacific cod), and Hokkaido (only pacific cod).)

-Olive flounder; Righteye flounder (2 categories); Fat greenling; Rockfish, Jacopever, and Scorpion fish (2 categories); Shark and Stingray; Pacific cod; Brown hakeling; Spiny red gurnard and Poacher (Saburo); Japanese black porgy and Striped mullet; Japanese seabass; Puffer; Conger eel; Bartail flathead; Japanese littleneck clam ii.
-Inland water fishes (shall be subject to inspections in the local governments where 1/2 of the maximum limits for radioactive cesium is detected.)

-Japanese smelt; Whitespotted char, Cherry salmon, and Trout; Carp, Crucian carp, Japanese dace, and Topmouth gudgeon; Japanese eel; Ayu sweetfish; Largemouth bass; Channel catfish; Crustacean

-- (5) Food items which shall be considered when formulating inspection plans - Major items which take into account of the amount of the public consumption (Reference) The items ranked high in the public consumption level in the National Health and Nutrition Survey (based on the survey of 2011)

-Rice; Tea for drinking; Milk; Lightly colored vegetables (including Japanese radish, Cabbage, Chinese cabbage, Onion, and Cucumber); Deeply colored vegetables (including Carrot, Spinach, and Tomato); Egg; Pork; Potatos (including Potato, Sweat potato, and taro); Citrus; Fruits (e.g. Apple, Grapes, and Pear); Fishery products; Mushrooms; Chicken meat; Beef; Algae

-- ii.
-Main agricultural and fishery products of which the status of production is taken into account - (6) Food items for which the restriction of distribution was cancelled on April 1, 2013 or after in the local governments concerned (limited to those items listed from (1) to (4)). - (7) Foods distributed in the market (whose information on producers and processors is identified) - (8) Processed foods served as Dried goods for human consumption, including Dried mushrooms, Dried seaweed, Dried seafood, Dried vegetables, and Dried fruits (except for those foods to which the maximum limits for radioactive cesium (100Bq/kg) apply in a reconstituted form by water)
+For more detailed categorization of the items for the purpose of inspection, refer to the attached "Categorization of Types of Fishery Products." - Marine fishery products (shall be subject to inspections in Fukushima Prefecture, Miyagi Prefecture, Ibaraki Prefecture and Iwate Prefecture) - Olive flounder; Righteye flounder (2 categories); Fat greenling; Rockfish, Jacopever and Scorpion fish (habitat zone is mainly shallower than depth of water 100 meters.); Shark and Stingray; Japanese black porgy and Japanese seabass - ii.
+Inland water fishes (shall be subject to inspections in the local governments where 1/2 of the maximum limits for radioactive cesium are detected.) - Japanese smelt; Whitespotted char, Cherry salmon and Trout; Japanese dace, Crucian carp, Common carp, Topmouth gudgeon; Japanese eel; Ayu sweetfish; Channel catfish and Common prawn - (5) Food items which shall be considered when formulating inspection plans - Major items which take into account of the amount of the public consumption (Reference) The items ranked high in the public consumption level in the National Health and Nutrition Survey (based on the survey of 2012) - Rice; Tea for drinking; Milk; Lightly colored vegetables (including Japanese radish, Cabbage, Chinese cabbage, Onion and Cucumber); Deeply colored vegetables (including Carrot, Spinach and Tomato); Egg; Pork; Potatos (including Potato, Sweat potato and Taro); Citrus; Fruits (e.g. Apple, Grapes and Pear); Fishery products; Mushrooms; Chicken meat; Beef; Algae - ii.
+Main agricultural and fishery products of which the status of production is taken into account - (6) Food items for which the restriction on distribution was cancelled on April 1, 2014 or after in the local governments concerned (limited to those items listed from (1) to (4)). - (7) Foods distributed in the market (whose information on producers and processors is identified) - (8) Processed foods served as Dried goods for human consumption, including Dried mushrooms, Dried seaweed, Dried seafood, Dried vegetables, and Dried fruits (except for those foods to which the maximum limits for radioactive cesium (100Bq/kg) apply in a reconstituted form by water)